zmbhou/SGIR/README.md

 Step 3: Change the root for retored model and Run test_vocSGIR_resnet for SGIR-resnet101 evaluation, the predictions will be saved in SAVE_DIR = './resultresnet/'.
 Mean IoU of 64.0 can be achieved.

-Step 4:  Please refer to Deeplabv2 for runing CRF as post-processing.
+Step 4:  Please refer to Deeplabv2 for runing multi-scalf fusion and CRF as post-processing.

 Step 5: we have provided the matlab code for evaluation.
 You can evaluate the resutls and obtain Iou youself.
 Please refer to https://github.com/zmbhou/IoUeval.